flokoe/bash-hackers-wiki/docs/syntax/expansion/brace.md

 ## Combining and nesting

 When you combine more brace expansions, you effectively use a brace expansion as prefix or suffix for another one.
-Let\'s generate all possible combinations of uppercase letters and digits:
+Let's generate all possible combinations of uppercase letters and digits:

     $ echo {A..Z}{0..9}